 It’s like bath art, but on the windows!
 The windows, much like the walls, carry a lot of appeal as art-surfaces for young children because they know these places are off limits.
 Window art can get a little messy, and definitely requires your close supervision, but it’s a great go-to for a special treat activity.
 Dried tempera paint and dish soap make a paint that’s easy to clean off the window when you’re ready to wipe that masterpiece clean.
 In order to prevent paint from getting on your walls and curtains, you can tape some newspaper around the window that you’re painting.
 It’s also worth noting that this activity might be best saved for slightly older children who are able to stand on their own.

 Any clear plastic bottle with a lid that you don’t mind sacrificing for the cause of Baby’s enjoyment will work for this mess-free project, though bigger can be better.
 Just pour a couple of different colors of liquid paint into the bottle, screw the lid on tight, and offer it to Baby.
-It might take her a second to figure out the cause and effect of the way the paint spreads when she moves the bottle, but she’ll get there.
+It might take them a second to figure out the cause and effect of the way the paint spreads when they move the bottle, but they'll get there.
 This is a fun one for when Baby’s favorite thing to do with objects is shake them really hard.
 If you use a relatively small amount of paint the first time, you can keep the game going for a while just by slowly unscrewing the cap, adding a little more paint in a new color, and handing it back to Baby to go wild with.